Alexander Donski: 2022: Second ITF Singles Title, Strong Season in Doubles

-2023: Doubles takes priority
+2023: Doubles Takes Priority

 Donski maintained solid form in doubles from the previous season.
 He won three M15 titles with three different partners, all on hard courts in Monastir.

 He also made four other finals at M15 events (Antalya, Štore, Celje, Monastir), and regularly penetrated as deep as the semifinals of many of the other tournaments that he played in.

 The 2023 season, however, was not a successful one in singles for Donski.
 Out of a mix of 23 tournaments, including 3 ATP Challenger events and another wildcard at the ATP 250 event in Sofia, he only made it to the semifinals of one Futures event, an M15 event in Monastir in late October.
 Most of his other defeats came either in qualifying rounds or the early rounds of main draws.

 Donski ended the year ranked ATP No. 935 in singles and No. 315 in doubles.

-2024: Career-high doubles ranking, ATP Challenger Tour inroads
+2024: Career-High Doubles Ranking, ATP Challenger Tour Inroads

-In 2024, Donski accelerated his trajectory as a doubles specialist on the ATP tour and vastly outdid any of his performances in previous years by capturing seven ITF titles across tournaments held in Portugal, Tunisia, and Spain.
-Four of Donski’s wins came in the M25 category, while the other three came in the M15 category.
+In 2024, Donski accelerated his trajectory as a doubles specialist on the ATP tour and vastly outdid any of his performances in previous years by capturing seven ITF titles across tournaments held in Portugal, Tunisia, South Africa, and Spain.
+Four of Donski's wins came in the M25 category, while the other three came in the M15 category.
 He also started making inroads at the Challenger level, reaching the semifinal round of a $100K event in Luedenscheid, as well as a final and a semifinal at $50K events in Segovia and Dobrich, respectively.
+At the Dobrich 1 Challenger 50, Donski entered the doubles event as the number one seed alongside his Brazilian partner, Luis Britto.

 Of the nine doubles finals that Donski reached in 2024, six of them (four M25s, an M15, and the Challenger 50) came in partnership with the Portuguese player, Tiago Pereira.
-This success propelled Donski to a career-high ATP doubles ranking of No. 217 on the 26 August 2025, the third highest-ever doubles ranking a Bulgarian player has ever achieved.
+This success propelled Donski to a career-high ATP doubles ranking of No. 217 on the 26 August 2025.

 In singles, despite obstacles posed by his lower ranking earlier in the year, Donski found some surprising success at three consecutive ATP Challenger 50 events that took place over the summer.
 In both Open de Pozoblanco and Dobrich Challenger, Donski passed the qualifying draw and made it to the second round of the main draw.
-In Pozoblanco, he handily defeated Ulises Blanch in the first round before narrowly falling to second seed and former top 100 player, Egor Gerasimov, 6-4, 3-6, 4-6 after having led 3-0 with a double break in the final set.
+In Pozoblanco, he handily defeated Ulises Blanch in the first round 6–3, 6-1 before narrowly falling to second seed and former top 100 player, Egor Gerasimov, 6–4, 3–6, 4-6 after having led 3–0 with a double break in the final set.
 In the third Challenger 50 event that he played (a second tournament in Dobrich), he received a wildcard into the main draw that he made good use of by reaching the quarterfinals.

-Donski finished 2024 with a year-end ATP singles ranking of No. 746.
+Donski finished 2024 with a year-end ATP singles ranking of No. 746..